ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-apps.md

 pnpm lint
 ```

-If the `lint` script takes too long to run, you can run just `prelint:types` to create the declaration files.
+At any time, you can run `prelint:types` to create the CSS declaration files.

 ```sh
 pnpm prelint:types